Adam Scott (golfer): Early life

-Scott was born in Adelaide, South Australia, where he attended the Lady George Kindergarten and moved with his family at the age of nine to the Sunshine Coast, Queensland, where he attended Matthew Flinders Anglican College.
+Scott attended the Lady George Kindergarten in Adelaide and moved with his family at the age of nine to Sunshine Coast, Queensland, where he attended Matthew Flinders Anglican College.
 They then settled on the Gold Coast, Queensland in 1993 when Scott was 12 years of age.
 Initially at The Southport School, an Anglican boys' school on the Gold Coast, he completed his high school education at The Kooralbyn International School, located in the Scenic Rim Region, where he undertook extra subjects in golf.
-He was a member of the Golf Australia National Squad.
-He later attended the University of Nevada, Las Vegas (UNLV), where he was initiated into the Sigma Chi fraternity.
+Alongside golf, Scott played football, cricket, handball, and tennis during his youth.
+He was selected as a member of the Golf Australia National Squad.
+Scott was coached by his father until age 19, when he began to work with Butch Harmon.